types of loans / Secured Small Business Loans /

-Merchant cash advances offer benefits to small businesses, including payment schedule – you only pay back your advance when your business makes sales.
-If you have had strong sales but struggle with little or bad credit, a merchant cash advance may be a good option for your business.
+Merchant cash advances offer benefits to small businesses, including the payment schedule – you only pay back your advance when your business makes a sale that is paid by a credit card.
+If you have had strong sales but struggle with too little credit, less-than-perfect credit, or a bad credit score, a merchant cash advance may be a good option for your business.

-Your business typically will not qualify for a merchant service cash advance if you have a prior bankruptcy on file, if your business has been in existence for less than one year or if you do not already have the ability to process credit card payments for your customers.
+Your business typically will not qualify for a merchant service cash advance if you have a prior bankruptcy on file, if your business has been in existence for less than one year or if you do not process credit card payments for your customers currently.
 This segment of the lending industry is not regulated, so it's important to understand the costs up front.

-While some small businesses may have turned to merchant cash advances in the past because they had few options to get the working capital they need, online lenders like Kabbage are now a great option for small businesses.
+While some small businesses may have turned to merchant cash advances in the past because they had few options to get the working capital they need, companies like Kabbage Funding™ are now a great option for small businesses.

-Unlike merchant cash advances, an online loan from Kabbage provides ongoing access to funding – take what you need, when you need it, and only pay fees on the amount you use.
+Unlike merchant cash advances, an online loan through Kabbage Funding provides ongoing access to business funding – take what you need, when you need it, and only pay fees on the amount you use.
 You can even pay off your loan early with no penalties, and you won't be charged any fees on the remaining months.
+You can have access to capital when you need it without affecting your future credit card revenue.

-The biggest difference between Kabbage and merchant cash advance companies is the cost of funds business owners will pay on their business loan.
+The biggest difference between Kabbage Funding loans and merchant cash advance companies is the cost of funds business owners will pay on their business loan.
 Instead of complicated interest fees, Kabbage simply charges monthly fees between 1.25% and 10% for each month you have an outstanding loan balance.
 Merchant cash advance companies typically don't publish their interest rates and base them on the borrower's credit rating.
-That said, the payback for a merchant cash advance could be higher than expected.
+That said, the payback for a merchant cash advance could be higher for business owners than expected as opposed to a business loan.